CB-Ananya/Moneta-Bank-Online-Banking-Application/README.md

 mycon = sqltor.connect(...)
 give your hostname, username, password and database name as values for the parameters

--> To start the application: run Main-Interface.py User interface proided by Main-Interface.py
+# To start the application: run Main-Interface.py
+   User interface proided by Main-Interface.py

 # For records to be maintained consistent (interest calculation purposes):
    run:
-	-> fd-daily-run.py
-	-> sb-daily-run.py
-	-> studloan-daily-run.py
+	-> fd-daily-run.py, sb-daily-run.py, studloan-daily-run.py
    files once every day

    and

-	-> fd-quarterly-run.py
- 	-> sb-quarterly run.py
+	-> fd-quarterly-run.py, sb-quarterly run.py
    files every 3 months from the first day of running the main program.

-For detailed walkthrough and other implementation details- Check out the project report
+For a detailed walkthrough of the application and other implementation details- please check out the project report